PawelLipski/docker-ci-blog/blog.md

 ![project layout](project-layout.png)

-The files that are particularly relevant to us:
+These are the files that are particularly relevant to us:

 | File                               | Responsibility                                                       |
 | ---                                | ---                                                                  |